nghiands/clustering_customer/README.md

 **1. Introduction**

-The goal of this problem is to cluster customers based on age and gender, thereby analyzing shopping behavior and devising appropriate business strategies.
+The goal of this project is to cluster customers based on age and gender, thereby analyzing shopping behavior and devising appropriate business strategies.
 The K-Means algorithm is used because of its efficiency and ability to group based on data characteristics

 **2. Prerequisites**